Exact Quantum Many-Body Scars in 2D Quantum Gauge Models: Introduction

 The rest of this paper is organized as follows.
-In \cref{sec:XY} we introduce the two-dimensional spin-$1/2$ XY model and the construction of exact eigenstates, which we propose as QMBS states.
+In \cref{sec:XY} we introduce the two-dimensional spin-$1/2$ XY model and the construction of exact energy eigenstates, which we propose as QMBS states.
 The exact eigenstates form a tower structure, a typical property of QMBS in several other models.
 This statement is verified with numerical simulations.
 In \cref{sec:Z2} we discuss the duality transformation that transforms the XY model into a $\mathbb{Z}_2$ gauge model.
 This is done by gauging the $\mathbb{Z}_2$ 0-form symmetry of the XY model.
 The discussion on the square lattice is then extended in \cref{sec:hexagonal} to the honeycomb (or its dual triangular) lattice.
 We show that some of the exact QMBS of the XY model survive the duality transformation, becoming the exact QMBS of the dual $\mathbb{Z}_2$ gauge model.
 The volume-law entanglement entropies of the exact QMBS are argued by using the tensor network formalism of the duality operator.
+We also study the kagome/dice lattice case in \cref{sec:kagome}, where we find exact eigenstates of the XY model are localized in point-like subsystems.
 In \cref{sec:summary} we end this paper with concluding remarks.
 To highlight our main ideas in a simplified setup, we have included in \cref{app:1d} the discussion of the one-dimensional case.
-We give the details of the duality transformation in the open boundary condition in \cref{app:OBCduality}, the explicit form of the scar states of Fig.~\ref{fig:EEvsenergy} in \cref{app:explicitscarstate}, and an algebraic proof of the exact QMBS states as energy eigenstates in \cref{app:scarwithdisorder}.
+We give the details of the duality transformation for open boundary conditions in \cref{app:OBCduality}, the explicit form of the scar states shown in Fig.~\ref{fig:EEvsenergy} in \cref{app:explicitscarstate}, and an algebraic proof that the exact QMBS states are energy eigenstates in \cref{app:scarwithdisorder}.
 Some of the QMBS states will remain energy eigenstates of the model with additional XXZ-type interaction in the XY model (and its dual with ``6Z'' interaction), which are demonstrated in \cref{app:XXZcase}.